FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

   Scenario:
   Given There are fields for user to input email and password When User fills those fields
-  And The information os correct
+  And The information is correct
   Then The user is logged in
 ```